-Dr. Coffey teaches courses in audience analysis, serving diverse audiences, media programming, media management and strategy, and innovation/entrepreneurship.
-Her research interests include audience economics and language, with an emphasis on non-English language media within the United States, as well as market segmentation and other strategic competition issues.
+Amy Jo Coffey teaches courses in audience analysis, serving diverse audiences, media programming, media management and strategy, and innovation and entrepreneurship.
+Her research interests include audience economics and language, with an emphasis on non-English language media within the U.S., as well as market segmentation and other strategic competition issues.
 She has also researched newsroom diversity, legal and policy matters related to media ownership, and the utility of new media spaces, including virtual environments such as Second Life.

 Industry Expertise (6)

 Media Management and Economics

 Research traditions in media economicsA Research Agenda for Media Economics

 Administrative, policy and applied research approaches are common to the media economics tradition.
 Moving forward, future media economics research endeavors should not only continue to embrace these traditions but consider blending them and collaborating with industry to meet the research challenges of today and tomorrow.
 Big data, along with advanced analytical techniques, including data fusion, data mining and structural estimation, offer new possibilities.

 Challenging Assumptions about Ownership and Diversity: An Examination of U.S. Local On-Air Television Newsroom PersonnelThe International Journal on Media Management

 Amy Jo Coffey

 Media ownership and diversity have been areas of concern for the U.S.’ Federal Communications Commission (FCC) for decades.
 In this study, the effects of ownership type and network affiliation upon ethnic and racial diversity within U.S. television newsrooms were explored.